 3.4 Self-Supervision and Curiosity

-Humans learn through exploration, curiosity, and play — not by being spoon-fed labeled data.
-AGI must exhibit intrinsic motivation: the drive to learn autonomously and improve without explicit external rewards.
+Humans learn through exploration.
+AGI must exhibit intrinsic motivation: the drive to learn autonomously and improve without external rewards.

 Competing Approaches to Building AGI